-LABEL DESCRIPTION Active Select Active to enable Diffserv on the port.
+LABEL DESCRIPTION Active Select this option to enable DiffServ on the Switch.
+Port This field displays the index number of a port on the Switch.
+Settings in this row apply to all ports.
+Use this row only if you want to make some settings the same for all ports.
+Use this row first to set the common settings and then make adjustments on a port-by-port basis.
+Changes in this row are copied to all the ports as soon as you make them.
+Active Select Active to enable Diffserv on the port.
 Apply Click Apply to save your changes to the Switch's run-time memory.
 The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.

-46.3 DSCP-to-IEEE 802.1p Priority Settings
+43.3 DSCP-to-IEEE 802.1p Priority Settings